muesli/gitty/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://pkg.go.dev/github.com/muesli/gitty)

-`gitty` is a smart little CLI helper for git projects, that shows you all the relevant issues, pull requests and changes at a quick glance.
-It currently only supports the GitHub API, but I'd eventually like it to become a bit more agnostic.
+`gitty` is a smart little CLI helper for git projects, that shows you all the relevant issues, pull requests and changes at a quick glance, right on the command-line.
+It currently supports the GitHub & GitLab APIs.

 ![Screenshot](screenshot.png)